 The labs at BIO are approved for work with GMM/GMO which requires containment level 1 and 2.
+Most of the laboratories at BIO are classified as containment level 1, and only a few laboratories are classified as containment level 2.
+Labs classified as containment level 2 are marked with biohazard sign.

 The zebrafish facility is approved for the contained use of genetically modified animals.